 Adding a Filter

 And that’s it!
-The possibilities of Snapchat Filters and Lenses for personal and business use are pretty much endless.
-And with built-in tools, it’s super-easy to dip your toe into the world of Snapchat Filters.
+The possibilities of Snapchat filters and lenses for personal and business use are pretty much endless.
+And with built-in tools, it’s super-easy to make and add your own Snapchat filters.